anyshake/homepage/docs/AnyShake Observer/quick-start.md

-        "name": "Test Station", // Name of the station, will be displayed on the web page "latitude": 39.9, // Latitude of the station "longitude": 116.3, // Longitude of the station "altitude": 0 // Altitude of the station
+        "name": "Test Station", // Name of the station, will be displayed on the web page "latitude": 39.9, // Latitude of the station "longitude": 116.3, // Longitude of the station "elevation": 0 // Elevation of the station
     },
     "geophone_settings": {
         "ehz": {